BrendanrBoone/LittleNinjaAdventureGame/README.md

 # Little Ninja Adventure Game
-A little project to fulfill a request
+A little project to fulfill a request. * Finishing project at this point.

 ## Requirements
 * Love2D